 - Footwear adjustments including avoidance of high-heeled and narrow shoes and having special orthotic pads and devices fitted into your shoes.

 - Custom made foot orthotics to correct biomechanical faults and reduce pressure on the neuroma.

-- Calf-stretching exercises may also be taught to help relieve the pressure on your foot.
+- Calf-stretching exercises help relieve the pressure on the balls of your foot.